rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 *    Data division
 *    Procedure division

 Our program is simple.
-We're taking data from one file and generating a report that will count and add the presidency number to our already sorted list.
+We're taking data from one file and generating a report that will count and add the presidency number from a sorted listed in our data file.
+The Presidents aren't out of order and Grover Cleveland's nonconsecutive terms are marked.

 The Identification division contains some program meta data:

 ```COBOL